rafalcode/wtosc/README.md

-# wtsynt
+# wtosc
-sound synthesis via the wavetable method
+An oscillator is a first step in sound synthesis.
+Sound synthesis involved complex combinations of waveforms, and a wavetable oscillator helps in this task by providing a way to generate one waveform, with quite alot of flexibility

 # introduction
 Wavetables are a very simple, and also, very lazy idea.
-For the latter reason, they are sometimes avoided as an inferior approach to sound synthesis.
+For the latter reason, they are sometimes avoided as an inferior approach in sound synthesis.
 At the same time, it's interesting to ask how far one can get with such a lazy approach.

 ## Laziness
 So why exactly are wavetables lazy?
 Well, they devote themselves to calculating values for the absolute minimum: a single wavelength and no more, and only for a single frequency of that waveform.
 Values for wavelengths of arbitrary frequencies are derived from this, and cycled through a specified number of times, which of course equates to the frequency.
 Because they are solely focused on digital audio, the wavelength of each arbitrary frequency is sampled at a discrete and different set of points.
 Because each point represents a fixed time unit, shorter wavelengths (i.e. signals of higher frequencies) will have less samples, and therefore you might say, a more poorly represented wavelength.
 Lower frequency signals on the other hand will have more samples of their wavelengths, making them better represented so to speak.